 This Internship will focus on three primary projects:

-- The intern will be responsible for testing and assessing the efficiency of several types of biomass briquettes.
+- The interns will be responsible for testing and assessing the efficiency of several types of biomass briquettes.
 Each briquette recipe will be evaluated against a pre-determined set of indicators.
 The intern is encouraged to refine the design and composition of the briquettes using locally available materials that include residual oil palm fibers and coffee husks.
 During the final week of the internship the student will present their findings and analysis to JGI and partner organizations.
 The intern will also be responsible for documenting their analysis of the different types of briquettes and presenting any recommendations for modifications or additions to the existing briquetting recipes.

 - Building upon the work of the Dartmouth Humanitarian Engineering group's design and dissemination of the "Rocket Stove", the intern will work with JGI staff and community members on education and outreach initiatives designed to propagate the rocket stove and conduct monitoring activities as directed by JGI.
 The intern will also be responsible for refining the design of the stove and testing the new design.

 DESIRED SKILLS INCLUDE: Experience working with multiple stakeholders; students with engineering, environmental science or anthropology academic focus preferred.
 Students will need experience producing and testing briquettes, building a rocket stove and be familiar with bioenergy technologies.
-M.E.M. students are encouraged to apply.

 All supplemental application materials should be emailed to